 It was another 2 years before I made a TARDIS Control Console for my bedroom.
 I was age 13 and Tom Baker had just taken over as Dr Who.
 At Christmas, my parents bought me a Tandy, electronic, 65-in-1 Kit, which I promptly cut in half and added to my TARDIS (you can see half of it exposed and half of it covered, on the lower right side of the photo).

 After this photo was taken, I installed a clear plastic, upturned sweet jar, in the centre hole, and a clockwork Meccano motor which turned it via a belt.
 Small lights with coloured covers made from Quality Street sweet wrappers, shone light through the spinning jar, giving the effect of electrical sparks dancing inside the jar.
 Side panels were also added around the central plinth.
-See my early attempt to recreate an impression, using Flash, at my old Who1 website here.
-(Unfortunately, Flash is not permitted in WordPress).
+My early attempt to recreate an impression, using Flash, can now be seen here as a short video.